codeddraig/ffau/README.md

 ### Blockly by Google (https://github.com/google/blockly)
 A magic library which you should have heard of by now.
 It creates the whole drag-and-drop block system, which is the basis for this entire system!

-### Magic.css by Pal Kerecsenyi (one of our own devs!) (https://github.com/palkerecsenyi/magic)
+### Materialize.css by Alvin Wang (https://github.com/Dogfalo/materialize)
-Magic.css is a simple CSS library for building stylish interactive websites.
-It is intended to look similar to both Bootstrap and Materialize.css, without replicating them directly.
+The CSS framework for everything in Ffau except the blocks themselves.
+It is intended to replicate Google's Material Design philosophy for the web.
+However, the library itself is not endorsed by Google.

 ### Music by Kevin MacLeod (http://incompetech.com)
 "Dance of the Sugar Plum Fairy", "Monkeys Spinning Monkeys", "Pixelland" - (Licensed under Creative Commons: By Attribution 3.0 (http://creativecommons.org/licenses/by/3.0/))